top of page

 About

-Jaime is currently the Communications & Publications Manager for Grantmakers in the Arts.
-They are also a current participant in the Executive Program for Social Impact Strategy (University of Pennsylvania), Leadership Intensive with OPERA America, and Turn the Spotlight Fellowship under the tutelage of Melissa Wegner (Metropolitan Opera) and Afa Dworkin (Sphinx Organization).
-Jaime has participated in a number of professional development programs including: BIPOC Leadership Circle (artEquity), Racial Equity Action & Learning Cohort (United Philanthropy Forum), Career Accelerator (Tessitura Network), Hart Institute for Women Administrators (The Dallas Opera), Leadership Through Mentorship (Women of Color in the Arts), Opera Leaders of Color (OPERA America), and the All Rise Initiative (Tom O'Connor Consulting Group).
-Her work is strongly focused on racial equity in the arts, serving as the 2021-2022 EDI Research Fellow for Association of Arts Administration Educators, and former Administrative Manager for the Black Opera Alliance.
-Jaime is also the Co-Founder & Executive Director of the choral ensemble Hear Us, Hear Them, a Black-led Cincinnati-based organization focused on the decolonization of choral repertoire by uplifting under-recognized composers.
-A champion for grassroots organization's, she led Opera NexGen as President & General Director from 2020-2022.
-The artist-led entirely remote and virtual company created full-length productions and educational content during the height of the pandemic.
+Jaime has participated in several professional development programs, including BIPOC Leadership Circle (artEquity), Racial Equity Action & Learning Cohort (United Philanthropy Forum), Career Accelerator (Tessitura Network), Hart Institute for Women Administrators (The Dallas Opera), Leadership Through Mentorship (Women of Color in the Arts), Opera Leaders of Color (OPERA America), and the All Rise Initiative (Tom O’Connor Consulting Group).
+Her work is intensely focused on racial equity in the arts.
+She served as the 2021-2022 EDI Research Fellow for the Association of Arts Administration Educators and former Administrative Manager for the Black Opera Alliance.
+Jaime is also the Co-Founder & Executive Director of the choral ensemble Hear Us, Hear Them, a Black-led Cincinnati-based organization focused on decolonizing choral repertoire by uplifting under-recognized composers.
+A champion for grassroots organizations, she led Opera NexGen as President & General Director from 2020-2022.
+The artist-led, entirely remote, and virtual company created full-length productions and educational content during the height of the pandemic.

 bottom of page